Jezithyr/robust-docs/src/en/space-station-14/core-design/design-principles.md

 ## Intuitive and Inter-Connected Simulation

 If SS14's heart is being a horror comedy, then SS14's soul is simulation.
-SS13/14 has come a long way from the simple atmospherics simulator that Exadv1 wrote all those ages ago, yet at its Core SS14 features indepth atmospheric and power simulation.
+SS13/14 has come a long way from the simple atmospherics simulator that Exadv1 wrote all those ages ago, yet at its core SS14 is still built around the indepth atmospheric and power simulation systems of its predecessor.

 Part of the unique experience of Spacestation 14 is interacting with its indepth simulation gameplay while dealing with the chaos that comes from antagonists and random events.
 SS14's indepth simulation and numerous inter-system interactions work for the average player because "They just make sense".